NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Heritages/Battle-Ready Orc.md

 You descend from a line of terrifying battlefield commanders.
-You become trained in Intimidation, and you gain the [[Feats/Intimidating Glare|Intimidating Glare]] skill feat.
+You become trained in Intimidation, and you gain the [[Intimidating Glare|Intimidating Glare]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*